gvwilson/thirdbit/fiction/santas/index.md

 nearly flipping it over in the process.

 Finner was too busy not drowning to really notice this, though.
-They'd managed to kick off one boot<sup>Their mother always told them to do up their laces properly so they didn't trip and break their neck.
+They'd managed to kick off one boot<span class="sidenote">Their mother always told them to do up their laces properly so they didn't trip and break their neck.
 It had never occurred to them to say,
-"But what if I fall into another universe and need to kick them off so I don't drown?"</sup>
+"But what if I fall into another universe and need to kick them off so I don't drown?"</span>
 and were struggling to unbutton their coat when Santa Hood popped up beside them like an otter and said, "Easy, easy, let me do that."